austinrivas/grav-bootstrap/README.md

 # Docker Image | [Source](https://github.com/austinrivas/nginx-php-grav) | [Docker Hub](https://hub.docker.com/r/austinrivas/nginx-php-grav/)

 The `nginx-php-grav` docker image is used to serve this application.

-TODO: evaluate nginx config for hardening

-TODO: update nginx exclusion rules to return 403 for all file access in root that isn't required (LICENSE.txt, README.md, etc.)

 ## Volumes